Why is this medication prescribed?

 Siltuximab injection is used to treat multicentric Castleman's disease (MCD; abnormal overgrowth of lymph cells in more than one part of the body that may cause symptoms and may increase the risk of developing a serious infection or cancer) in people who do not have human immunodeficiency virus (HIV) and human herpesvirus-8 (HHV-8) infection.
 Siltuximab is in a class of medications called monoclonal antibodies.
 It works by blocking the action of a natural substance that causes increased growth of lymph cells in people with MCD.

 Siltuximab injection comes as a liquid to be injected intravenously (into a vein) over 1 hour by a healthcare provider in a hospital or medical office.
 It is usually given once every 3 weeks.

 You may experience a reaction when you receive siltuximab injection.
 If you experience a reaction, your healthcare provider will stop your infusion and will give you medication to treat your reaction.
 If your reaction is severe, your healthcare provider may not give you any more infusions of siltuximab.
-Tell your healthcare provider if you experience any of the following symptoms during or after your infusion: trouble breathing; chest tightness; wheezing; dizziness or light-headedness; swelling of the face, lips, tongue or throat; rash; back pain; chest pain; nausea; vomiting; flushing; reddening of the skin; or pounding heartbeat.
+Tell your healthcare provider or get emergency medical treatment if you experience any of the following symptoms during or after your infusion: trouble breathing; chest tightness; wheezing; dizziness or light-headedness; swelling of the face, lips, tongue or throat; rash; itching; headache; back pain; chest pain; nausea; vomiting; flushing; reddening of the skin; or pounding heartbeat.